najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Lab Exercise 1/README.md

 - Submit the flowchart through the eLearning platform

 ## 🎯 Purpose of This Repository
-This repository serves as:
+This repository will be employed to:
-- A record of the lab exercise
+- Keep and record details of lab exercises
-- A place for tracking my learning progress
+- Follow up on my learning progress
-- A documentation of coursework activities
+- Register the activities and coursework.